BrianGaliwango/Stack-overflow-lite-backend-REST-API/README.md

 22. After app has bn deployed open it and enjoy.

 **Find a bug?**
-If you found an issue or would like to submit an improvement to this project, please issue using the issues tab above.if you would like to submit a PR with a fix, reference the issue created!
+If you found an issue or would like to submit an improvement to this project, please issue using the issues tab above. if you would like to submit a PR with a fix, reference the issue created!

 **Known issues (Work in progress)**
 This project is ongoing and will be getting updated soon.****